zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 ```
 </details>

-### Validate if the PassTicket Application is created
+### Validating if the PassTicket Application is created

 In your ESM command line interface or other security environment, execute the following commands: